Amin-MAG/My-Notes/Tile38.md

 ## SCAN

-To retrieve all IDs of a key collections
+To retrieve all IDs of a key collection:

 ```
 SCAN areas